open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_sqlcommenter/README.md

 ⚠️ **Impact on Query Performance**

-This library disables prepared statements and query caching by setting `prepare: :unnamed` for all queries.
+This library defaults to disabling prepared statements and query caching by setting `prepare: :unnamed` when adding a comment, unless the caller provides a `prepare` option.
 This is necessary because:

 1. SQL comments make each query unique, even if the underlying SQL is identical
 2. Prepared statements and caching rely on query text matching exactly